NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/multiple-solidity-versions.md

 :::tip

-Hardhat also provides support for using a Custom Solidity Compiler by overriding the `TASK_COMPILE_SOLIDITY_GET_SOLC_BUILD` subtask, learn more from the [Using a Custom Solidity Compiler guide](/guides/using-custom-solc.md).
+Hardhat also provides a way to use a custom Solidity compiler.
+Learn more from the [Using a custom Solidity compiler guide](/guides/using-custom-solc.md).

 :::